-My very first concert was a street block/event way back in 1968by a local band that combined Latin and rock.
+My very first concert was a street block/event way back in 1968 by a local band that combined Latin and rock.
 I was a little kid and watched the entire event from my parent’s window which looked over the event…I still remember how amazing the drummer was.
 Alas, I do not remember who the band was, but I remember them playing Little Anthony and the Imperials’ “Tears On My Pillow”.

 First album you ever bought?

-My first album I ever bought was a Stylistics album, from about 1973…
+The first album I ever bought was a Stylistics album, from about 1973…

 What was the last album you bought?

-The last album/CD that i’ve bought…that’s still happening…I’m still buying, but I guess the latest is Clapton’s JJ Cale Tribute CD, “They call me the Breeze”.
+The last album/CD that I’ve bought…that’s still happening…I’m still buying, but I guess the latest is Clapton’s JJ Cale Tribute CD, “They call me the Breeze”.

 Was there one album that made a significant impression on you?